SAP-samples/teched2025-DA260/exercises/ex5/README.md

 ![ex_05_06](images/ex_05_06.png)

-By clicking the *"Add"* button you can add entries to the whitelist.
+By clicking the **Add** button you can add entries to the whitelist.
 Here you can add single IP's or networks of IP's

 ![ex_05_06_2](images/ex_05_06_2.png)